PDUBB3/team-profile-generator/README.md

 ![The html file created by using a command-line application](./assets/img/teamprof.png)

-Click [here](./dist/team.html) to view example of readme file generated
+Click [here](./dist/team.html) to view example of the HTML file generated

 ## Walkthrough Video